 3.Identify & treat the source of infection

 5.Monitor vital signs of the mother and foetus

 Sources: WHO and The Global Sepsis Alliance

 Maternal sepsis continues to be a leading cause of death for women and newborns.
 We need to understand why.
 The Global Maternal and Neonatal Sepsis Initiative aims to answer those questions through research, collaboration, innovation, and advocacy efforts to stop maternal sepsis.
-Later this year, we will conduct the Global Maternal Sepsis Study (GLOSS) a research effort in 54 countries which will help better estimate the burden of maternal and neonatal sepsis around the world.
+The Global Maternal Sepsis Study (GLOSS) is a research effort in 53 countries to help better estimate the burden of maternal and neonatal sepsis around the world.